 “Orientation” is required in order to enter the day shelter and benefit from all that Mission Arvada has to offer.
 Clients can take the required orientation Monday through Friday at 11:00am.

 However, through donations, the kindness of others, and the time and resources of the main staff members, Mission Arvada has been able to establish itself as one of the leading homeless outreach service organizations in Jefferson County.
-At this writing our volunteers come from 16 area churches, as well as from the community.
+At this writing our volunteers come from 20 area churches, as well as from the community

 The majority of individuals who come to Mission Arvada are surviving on either zero income or through public assistance income.
-Many individuals that seek assistance from Mission Arvada suffer from external disadvantages including mental illness, physical or developmental disabilities, significant trauma history, substance abuse, formerly incarcerated, court-involved, or suffer from domestic violence.
+Many individuals that seek assistance from Mission Arvada suffer from external disadvantages including mental illness, physical or developmental disabilities, significant trauma history, substance abuse, former incarceration, being court-involved, or experience with domestic violence.

-October through April - Monday through Friday from 9:00 AM - 1:00 PM
+Monday through Friday from 9:00 AM - 1:00 PM

-Community Food Bank -Saturdays 9:00 AM - 12:00 PM
+Community Food Bank -Saturdays 9:30 AM - 11:30 AM